 The first race of the Formula 1 racing season is the Australian Grand Prix.
-In 2017, the race will be run on March 26th in Melbourne, Australia.
+In 2020, the race will be run on March 15th in Melbourne, Australia.
 There were some new changes that proved to make last year more exciting than previous ones.
-Of course this race begins the championship, and you can watch to see if Nico Rosberg or Lewis Hamilton will be the dominating force.
+Of course, this race begins the championship, and you can watch to see if Lewis Hamilton will be the dominating force.
 There are several ways to view the race, but you can view the Australian Grand Prix from anywhere with a VPN.
 Here are some fast VPNs for streaming F1 races.

 We mentioned earlier about the new changes last year, so we will talk about them now.
 In Melbourne last year, there was a reworking of the stands, providing a better view to the general admission seats, along with being able to do more things for free while in the race area.
 One interesting change was an increase in engine noise.
 The cars were 25% louder last year.
 That gave the crowd the opportunity to feel and hear the decibels as they once were.
 Another addition was the return of the V8 Supercars that weekend, as well as the Australian GT cars.

 The 2020 Formula 1 season offers another exciting year of open wheel racing.
 Lewis Hamilton continues to be a force to be reckoned with.
 You can bet on plenty of racing excitement whenever he is on the track.
 That said, he will have strong competition this year.

 Another driver to keep an eye on is Max Verstappen.
 At just 20 years old, the Dutch driver became the youngest person in Formula 1 history to win a Grand Prix, lead a lap, and race under the Dutch flag.
 Max replaced his father as the most successful Dutch driver.

 Here is the racing schedule for the rest of the year.

 |5||Miami Grand Prix||8 May||Miami|

 |8||Azerbaijan Grand Prix||12 June||Baku|